jaytimm/american-political-data-and-r/README.md

 ### Split Senate delegations on the wane again

-> the lowest they have been in the last 100 years –
+> With three more in danger come 2024 – Montanta, West Virginia, and
+> Ohio.

 ``` r
 split_senate <- sens |>